In this 8-week course, we’ll give you tools to help you resolve some of the biggest communication questions in life.

 What You Receive

-Weekly classes are 2 hours long, labs are 60-90 min.
+Weekly classes are 2 hours long and highly experiential, with lots of cool models.
+Labs are 60-90 min.
 All sessions are recorded and non-mandatory.

 We've put together a 40-page Art of Difficult Conversation e-book, which you'll get access to on joining the course.
 Inside, you'll find meticulously researched conflict interventions, practices to try, stories, and lots of memes.